A phenomenological model of magnetic flux tubes in strong fields induced by axion-origin photons: Physics of the theory of practically empty flux tubes in strong fields of the order

 What is the physics behind the appearance of the ``ring'' between the O-loop and the walls of the magnetic tube (see Fig.~\ref{fig-lower-heating}; also Fig.~\ref{fig-lampochka})?
 In simple words, one can say the following.
 The appearance of the ``ring'' cross-section is, as a consequence, the result of the production of both axion-origin photons (by converting solar axions into photons in the tachocline) and photon-origin axions (through the conversion of high-energy photons from the radiation zone to axions in the tachocline).
 From here, on the one hand, the axions of photonic origin are the part of the manifestation of the mean free path of axion origin photons from the tachocline to the photosphere.
 On the other hand, they are the part of the manifestation of magnetic tube ``ring'', where the convective heating $(dQ/dt)_2$ dominates over the radiation heating $(dQ/dt)_1$.

-At the same time, we remember that anticorrelated 11-year ADM density modulations in the Sun interior (see Fig.~\ref{fig-solar-dynamos}b) and the ADM around BH (see Sect.~3 in~\citep{RusovDarkUniverse2021}) are not only interconnected, but simultaneously, as consequence, are driving the 11-year modulations of the solar axion density (see Eqs.~(27)-(28) in \citep{RusovDarkUniverse2021}).
+At the same time, we remember that anticorrelated 11-year ADM density modulations in the Sun interior and the ADM around BH (see Sect.~3 in~\citep{RusovDarkUniverse2021}) are not only interconnected, but simultaneously, as consequence, are driving the 11-year modulations of the solar axion density (see Eqs.~(27)-(28) in \citep{RusovDarkUniverse2021}).